PrisonTeam/Prison/docs/knownissues_v3.3.x.md

-* Start on mine bombs
+# Start on mine bombs

  1. Select size of bomb.
 Configuration.
    1a.
 Identify items to use as bombs
+   1b.
+Bomb size
+   1c.
+Bomb explosion pattern.
+Currently only sphere, but could include other shapes.
- 2. DONE: Select list of blocks
+ 2. DONE: Select list of blocks that will be effected by bomb explosion
  3. Throw bomb, or place bomb... start processing count down.
  4. Pre-fire effects: sound & particles (low priority)
  5. fire event
  6. Post-fire effects: sound & particles (low priority)
+ 7. Hook up prison's event handler for prison's explosion event

 * Maybe provide a /rankcost command?
 Show current player rank costs with rank cost multipliers applied